james-cole/manifold-lab/content/authors/kirsten_schroder/_index.md

 user_groups:
 - Researchers
 ---
-# Anthi Papouli is a Research Assistant at the Hawkes Institute at Univeristy College London specialized in AI and neuroimaging analysis
+Kirsten Schröder is a Research Assistant at the UCL Dementia Research Centre (DRC) and UCL Hawkes Institute.